sulaimonao/self_hosted_search_engine/README.md

 - Persists the discovery metadata (query, URL, source, score) so subsequent searches can reuse the same domains without a fresh crawl.

+### Local file discovery

+Enable the local discovery watcher by setting `FEATURE_LOCAL_DISCOVERY=1` for the Flask API and `NEXT_PUBLIC_FEATURE_LOCAL_DISCOVERY=1` for the Next.js app (both defaults ship in the `.env.example` files).
+When active the backend starts a `watchdog` observer for two directories:

+- `~/Downloads` (if it exists)
+- `data/downloads` (always created so you can drop files from a headless environment)

+New `.pdf`, `.html`, `.txt`, or `.md` files are parsed server-side (PDFs via `pdfminer`, HTML via BeautifulSoup) and broadcast to the UI using SSE.
+The UI shows a floating banner—"Found file: …"—with **Include** and **Dismiss** actions.
+Choosing **Include** calls `/api/index/upsert` with the extracted text and stores a confirmation so the same file will not be re-suggested after a restart.
+Dismissing records the file path and modification time in `data/agent/local_discovery_confirmations.json` so subsequent downloads with the same timestamp are ignored.

+Drop a PDF into either watch directory while the stack is running to see the notification and index the document on demand.

 ### Manual refresh controls

 Trigger a focused crawl on demand by clicking **Refresh now** in the web UI.
 The